olgamurashova/Analyzing-Data-in-NYC-Citywide-Payroll-Data-Fiscal-Year-Public-Dataset/README.md

 ![Number of Employees that Ceased Working in 2020](https://user-images.githubusercontent.com/89424060/155885372-f4f7a7dc-3d67-47b1-a3c0-3bca15afe0be.png)

-6. Returning the agency name that had most active employees in 2020:
+6. Returning 10 agency names that had most active employees in 2020: